drizztguen77/PTHat/README.md

 pip install pthat
 ```

+## Version

+When the version is changed, there are currently three places the version number
+must be changed
+- pthat.py - _version variable
+- setup.py - version parameter
+- CHANGELOG.md

 ## TODO

-- Example for changing direction after x number of revolutions
+- Example for changing direction after n number of revolutions
 - Example of reading pulse count and printing number of revolutions
 - Async sending and reading the serial device
+- Complete response parsing method